 Adding new microbes to your dog’s microbiome

-This response is especially useful for dogs that do not have as many different types of bacteria in their gut as healthy dogs.
-Your dog might have low diversity if it was raised in a sterile environment or has been prescribed antibiotics.
+This post is especially useful for dogs whose gut microbiomes lack sufficient diversity in the bacteria that are present.
+Your dog's gut microbiome might have low diversity if it was recently prescribed antibiotics, or if it has been exposed to a disease-causing pathogen.
 However, keep in mind that very few bacteria will survive the journey through your dog’s stomach to the large intestine (where the gut microbiome is located).
 AnimalBiome does not currently have scientific evidence that 1-4 can change the gut microbiomes of adult dogs.

 Here are five sources of new microbes for your dog:

 Bacteria that are potentially good for your dog are everywhere in nature: In the dirt, on plants and even in the air.
 Take your dog for a walk in nature or crack open a window and let in some fresh air.

 Raw fresh foods provide a source of natural microbes for your dog.
 Some people even feed their dogs raw meat diets, although you will need to follow appropriate safety precautions if you want to try this for your dog.
 As you are aware, not all microbes that grow on food are healthy.